Last Updated: March 26, 2026

 Are Sulphur Crest Cichlids aggressive?

-Not at all — they’re among the most peaceful Malawi Haps.
+Not at all.
+They’re among the most peaceful Malawi Haps.
 They’re far more interested in exploring caves and foraging for food than fighting.
-Males may become mildly territorial during breeding, but their aggression is modest compared to most Malawi cichlids.
+Males will become mildly territorial during breeding, but their aggression is modest compared to most Malawi cichlids.
 They’re ideal for peaceful Hap and Peacock communities.

 Can Sulphur Crests live with Peacock cichlids?